Gaahls Wyrd

-Gaahls Wyrd is a black metal band based in Bergen, Norway, formed by the former Gorgoroth and God Seed vocalist Gaahl.
+Gaahls Wyrd is a Norwegian black metal band based in Bergen, formed in 2015 by former Gorgoroth and God Seed vocalist Gaahl.

 History

-In September 2015 (one month after God Seed's final show), Gaahl announced his new band, Gaahls Wyrd, who played their first live show at the Blekkmetal Festival in Norway on November 13, 2015.
+In September 2015 (one month after God Seed's final show), Gaahl announced his new band, Gaahls Wyrd, who played their first live show at the Blekkmetal Festival in Norway on 13 November 2015.

 In regards to forming the new band, Gaahl stated:I'm very pleased with what me and Tom have done together.
 We've created a lot of good songs, but I think the difference between us is probably the reason why I've started this new band.
 I've made a lot of my favourite songs that I've created in God Seed and I've brought with me one of these characters from that band.

-Since their formation Gaahls Wyrd has been consistently touring; their repertoire consists of selected songs from Gaahl's past projects, including tracks from Incipit Satan, Twilight of the Idols, and Ad Majorem Sathanas Gloriam by Gorgoroth, God Seed's debut album, and assorted tracks by Trelldom.
+Since their formation, Gaahls Wyrd has been consistently touring; their repertoire consists of selected songs from Gaahl's past projects, including tracks from Incipit Satan, Twilight of the Idols, and Ad Majorem Sathanas Gloriam by Gorgoroth, God Seed's debut album, and assorted tracks by Trelldom.
 They have also had a variety of guest performers on their shows.

-In 2016 they released footage of their debut performance.
+In 2016, they released footage of their debut performance.

-In 2017 drummer Baard Kolstad left the band and was replaced by Kevin Kvåle aka "Spektre".
+In 2017, drummer Baard Kolstad left the band and was replaced by Kevin Kvåle aka "Spektre".
 Guitarist Stian "Sir" Kårstad also left the following year and was replaced by Ole Hartvigsen of Kampfar for live performances.
 Both members quit the band for undisclosed reasons.

-On December 1, 2017, the band independently released a 12" hand-numbered EP titled Bergen Nov '15 and included six live tracks that were performed and recorded during their live debut in 2015; it featured Kvitrafn on vocals and playing the hurdy-gurdy as a guest for the first track.
-It was exclusively sold on the Vardøger European Tour 2017 with Auðn and The Great Old Ones and was limited to 1000 copies.
-On May 4, 2018, it was reissued and made widely available in CD format through Season of Mist.
+On 1 December 2017, the band independently released a 12" hand-numbered EP titled Bergen Nov '15 and included six live tracks that were performed and recorded during their live debut in 2015; it featured Kvitrafn on vocals and playing the hurdy-gurdy as a guest for the first track.
+It was exclusively sold on the Vardøger European Tour 2017 with Auðn and The Great Old Ones and was limited to 1,000 copies.
+On 4 May 2018, it was reissued and made widely available in CD format through Season of Mist.
 In September that same year the band also announced their signing to Season of Mist to release their debut album.